-Under section 11.9, registrants must give the regulator notice if they propose to purchaseacquire an ownership interest in voting securities (or securities convertible into voting securities) or assets of another registered firm.
+Under section 11.9, registrants must give the regulator notice if they propose to acquire an ownership interest in voting securities (or securities convertible into voting securities) or assets of another registered firm or the parent of another registered firm.
 This notice must be delivered to the principal regulator of the registrant proposing to make the acquisition and to the principal regulator of the registered firm they propose to acquire, if that firm is registered in Canada.
 If the principal regulator of both firms is the same, only one notice is required.

 Registrants acquiring securities or assets of another registered firm for a client in nominee name do not need to provide notice under section 11.9.
-For purposes of this section, a registered firm's book of business would be a substantial part of the assets of the registered firm would include a registered firm's book of business, a business line or a division of the firm, among other things.
+For purposes of this section, a substantial part of the assets of the registered firm would include a registered firm's book of business, a business line or a division of the firm, among other things.
 This notice gives the regulator an opportunity to consider ownership issues that may affect a firm's fitness for registration.